The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Treats or other chewable ‘bones’ can often produce gas and even diarrhea.
 If you notice your dog produces smelly gas after eating a new treat, the cause may be the treat.
 The gas your dog is producing is a fetid flag telling you something about the dog’s inability to digest the food properly, so it’s best to simply stop feeding them the treats no matter how much they love them.
 If the gas goes away, there’s your culprit.
 Find a replacement that’s more digestible and agreeable to the dog’s stomach.

 Too often, I find that when my dog is gassy and has diarrhea, it’s due to one of our kids feeding him table scraps.
 Vets usually poo poo (you’re welcome) the idea of feeding your dog table scraps as it tends not to be beneficial to your dog.

 Human food tends to be higher in fat content than dog food, and some are more fibrous than dogs can tolerate.
-Dogs also don’t tolerate dairy or spicy food well.
+Dogs also don’t tolerate dairy or spicy food well, which is why jalapenos are bad for dogs.
 It’s incredibly difficult to not feed them a little bit of cheese when they give you those sweet puppy-dog eyes, but you may pay for it later.
 And if you habitually feed your dog fatty foods, it could eventually lead to pancreatitis.

 Spoiled or toxic food